burnt0rice/tram-simulator/README.md

 ```

 will build your game and package into a .zip file, you can upload to your server or itch.io / newground etc.

+## Stroll through ricefield

+If you like this project, you can explore more of my projects on my [GitHub profile](https://github.com/burnt0rice) or on my [website](https://ricefield.ch).